The one that is self-aware of the episode runtime.

-- Tempting Fate: Erina, annoyed with being the one asked to fetch tools, also wishes she were dead, a wish the infected crew member is more than willing to grant.
+- Tempting Fate: Erina, annoyed with being the one asked to fetch tools, asks aloud for somebody to "Kill [her] now", a request the infected Ashton is more than willing to grant.

-- Too Dumb to Live: Erina, griping about being asked to fetch tools to fix the ship while it's falling into the sun because of instrument failure.
+- Too Dumb to Live: Erina gripes about being asked to fetch tools to fix the ship while it's falling into the sun because of instrument failure.